The Soul-making School

 “Women are, by nature, disposed to relationship and connectedness; yet true relationship cannot be embraced until a woman has a deep sense of her at-one-moment.
 Without this essential independence from all roles and bonds, she is a potential victim of servitude.” — Marion Woodman

-Our second semester is devoted to the inner work of the Virgin archetype and we are working consciously with this ‘tension of opposites’: Sovereignty vs Servitude.
+Our second semester is devoted to the inner healing work of the Virgin archetype and we will be working consciously with this ‘tension of opposites’: Sovereignty vs Servitude.

 Marion often spoke about how she was at a loss for finding a more beautiful or accurate word than “virgin” to describe this psychological stage.
 She knew it was a tricky word, but felt its non-sexual definition – virgin like a virgin forest – described the essence of this archetypal stage.
 The natural balance of a forest in nature – a metaphor of a whole and complete psychological ecosystem full of seeds and possibilities.

 The questions the inner Virgin asks from her wild and true instinctual nature are: Who am I?
 What are my values?
 What are my needs?
 Am I true to myself?
 Do I betray myself?
 What are my feelings?
 Am I capable of love?
 Am I true to my love?
-She experiences sovereignty through the hard work of answering these questions– answers that come by differentiating the voices of her unconscious.
+We begin to experience sovereignty through the essential work of answering these questions– answers that come by learning how to differentiate the voices of our unconscious.

 Fall Semester: